KushalNishad/AWS-Flask-App-Infra-Setup/README.md

 Solutions that Helped Me Solve the Problems I Encountered While Working on This Project

 1. **Set Correct AMI ID for Different Regions**
    - AWS AMI IDs differ across regions.
 Ensure that the correct AMI ID is specified in the `terraform.tfvars` file for both the Jenkins and Flask infrastructures.
-This will ensure the proper AMI is used when deploying resources in different regions.
+This will ensure that proper AMI is used when deploying resources in different regions.

 2. **Use `TF_VAR_variable_name` for Sensitive Information if running terraform locally**
    - Use `TF_VAR_variable_name = "Secret information like public key"` to avoid checking sensitive information in version control.
 Alternatively, you can use AWS KMS to perform the same task.